 Divide batter between pans.
+Place each pan onto a baking sheet.
+Pour water into the baking sheet until it comes up 2-3 cm on the side of the cake pans.
+Place into oven.
 Bake until set and a toothpick inserted into the centres comes out clean, about 35 minutes.
 Let cool for 15 minutes.
 Turn out from pans.
 Transfer, face up, to wire racks.
 Let cool completely.

 Spread 2 cups frosting of your choice onto top of 1 cooled layer.
 Top with remaining layer; frost top and sides with remaining 2 cups frosting.

 Myself, I used a slightly adapted version of Martha Stewart’s Cream Cheese Buttercream Frosting.

 1/2 cup (1 stick) unsalted butter, room temperature (half a cake of butter)

 1 (1-pound) box / 4 cups confectioners’ sugar

 Place cream cheese and butter in the bowl of an electric mixer fitted with the paddle attachment and beat until creamy, about 30 seconds.